ohmeow/blurr/README.md

 ## Install

-`pip install blurr` ... *but* not yet, as its not in pypi (yet)

-So for now, creating an editable install is the way to go (especially as this is under very active development):
+The library will eventually be available on pypi, but for now ... creating an editable install is the way to go (especially as this is under very active development):
 ```
 git clone https://github.com/ohmeow/blurr.git
 cd blurr